 This means that we may retain your personal data for a reasonable period after your last interaction with us.
 When the personal data that we have collected is no longer required, we will delete it in a secure manner.

-We may contact you by email about our services and other events involving or Aspira services, which may be of interest to you and of which you have consented or “opted in” to receive.
+We may contact you by email about our services and other events involving Aspira services, which may be of interest to you and to which you have consented or “opted in” to receive.
 Each time you receive marketing information or a message, you have the option to decline to receive further marketing information from us.
-Alternatively, at any stage you can update your preferences by sending us an email to GDPR@aspira.net with a header that says “Unsubscribe”.
+Alternatively, at any stage, you can update your preferences by sending us an email to GDPR@aspira.net with a header that says “Unsubscribe”.

 Where we keep your data?